wp-plugins/intergeo-maps/readme.txt

 ### Create map with UI builder ###

 Another way to create map is to use UI builder.
-This is more recommended way to build a map as this way provides much more features and wide range of settings to customize.
+This is more recommended way to build a Google map as this way provides much more features and wide range of settings to customize.
 To create a map with UI builder, pass following steps:

 1. Create a new post or a page, or just edit existing one;
 1. Place the mouse cursor into the content editor, at the place you want to embed a map and click on **Add Media** button above editor toolbar;